dantona02/metropolis/README.md

 magnetization = model.get_magnetization(N, betas, steps, sweeps, iterations)
 ```
 Both methods return an array of shape `(len(N), len(betas))`.
+The array can then be visualized with `matplotlib`.

 - `N` corresponds to the lattice sizes.
 This needs to be an array, even if `N` contains only one element.
 - `betas` provides an array of values of the inverse temperature.
 An associated magnetization value is calculated for each value from `betas`.